 Addiction Counselling Calgary

-Addiction can be defined as a strong need to regularly consume a substance or engage in an activity without ability to guarantee control of frequency, intensity or duration, and without the ability to stop in spite of a desire to stop and/or painful or negative consequences.
+Addiction can be defined as a strong need to regularly consume a substance or engage in an activity without the ability to guarantee control of frequency, intensity or duration, and without the ability to stop despite a desire to stop and/or painful or negative consequences.
 An addiction can sometimes be confused with a habit.
-The main difference between a habit and an addiction is that with a habit you are always in control of your choices and actions, but with an addiction there are many times where you no longer have this control.
+The main difference between a habit and an addiction is that with a habit, you are always in control of your choices and actions, but with an addiction, there are many times when you no longer have this control.

 The Centre for Addiction and Mental Health has outlined a simple way of describing addiction.
 They describe an addiction as the presence of the 4 C’s: